oluwaseunolusanya/oluwaseunolusanya/README.md

 - Detail-oriented, analytical, creative and collaborative across different teams and stakeholders.

 ### 🔭 Current Endeavours
-I test embedded software used for the safe and efficient control of aircraft engine.
+I develop embedded software used for the safe and efficient control of aircraft engine.
 I'm currently engaged with:
 - Building a backend app that will help alleviate the administrative burden for a childcare practitioner.

 ### ✨ Fun Facts